AlexandruVoica/MVC-project/readme.md

 ![Presentation screenshot](https://github.com/AlexandruVoica/cat-clicker-premium/blob/master/screenshot.JPG)

 ### Description
 This project began as a result of my taking of the course for JavaScript Design Patterns from Udacity (UD-989).
-The final project was to build a very basic app called Cat Clicker which undergoes a few requirements changes ([requirements.txt](https://github.com/AlexandruVoica/cat-clicker-premium/blob/master/requirements.txt)).
-I have also added a few twists to the initial requirements of the course project:
+The final project was to build a very basic app called Cat Clicker which undergoes a few requirements changes ([requirements.txt](https://github.com/AlexandruVoica/cat-clicker-premium/blob/master/requirements.txt)) during development.
+I have also added a few twists to the initial requirements of the course project, in order to challenge myself further:
   - The list of cats is presented as a collection of photos (vs. a list of names).
   - Each cat's name is randomly generated.
   - Each cat's photo is a random image fetched via an API.